The Truth about Latencies

 |> 15 ms||> 5m||Awful|

 *) I´m, talking about playing guitar so guitar players are used to delays up to 10ms because of the distance from the amp or guitar to the ear.
-For singers things are quite worse: Because singers hear their own voice directly in their head, the smallest delay result in a comb filter effect which means that some frequencies will be extinguished and their voice sounds like being on the loo.
-For real singers a no-go since they learned how to fill the room with their voice and in fact they feel like being in the laundry.
-But of course also singers are used to this effect from the rehearsal room unless they use analog mixers and in ear monitor systems or headphones.
-For those who still think you cannot hear effects resulting from 2ms delays (that´s what today´s digital mixers are able to provide) some extra lessons in physics: The formular for the resulting amplitude of 2 overlapped equal signals where one is delayed (dt=2ms): A(f) = 2 * abs[cos(2*pi*f*dt/2)] And this means extinctions (A=0) at 250Hz, 750Hz, 1250Hz, 1750Hz, 2250Hz,...
+For singers things are quite worse: Because singers hear their own voice directly in their head, the smallest delay result in a comb filter effect which means that some frequencies will be extinguished and their voices sound like being on the loo.
+So despite of being used to this effect from typical monitoring situations on stage it´s of course a pleasure for singers having an analog mixer and an in-ear-monitoring system or headphones.
+For those who still think you cannot hear effects resulting from a comb filter effect when the original signal is superimposed by the same but 2ms (that´s what today´s digital mixers are able to provide) delayed signal: The formular for the resulting amplitude of 2 overlapped equal signals where one is delayed (dt=2ms): A(f) = 2 * abs[cos(2*pi*f*dt/2)] And this means extinctions (A=0) at 250Hz, 750Hz, 1250Hz, 1750Hz, 2250Hz,...
 (250 Hz * 1, 3, 5, ...)
 So you better go to the acoustician if you don´t hear that.
 For the older devices (dt=10ms) it´s even worse: Extinctions (A=0) at 50Hz, 150Hz, 250Hz, 350Hz, 450Hz,...
 (50 Hz * 1, 3, 5, ...)
 So when shall we trash our good old analog devices?
 I would say when delay times are lesser than 0.033ms (33µs).
-This leads to: Extinctions (A=0) at 15kHz, 45kHz,... that no one will hear.
+This leads to extinctions (A=0) at 15kHz, 45kHz,... that no one will hear.

 What to do?